How to Aim Sparks Away With an Angle Grinder: Positioning for Safety

 Essential Personal Protective Equipment (PPE) for Angle Grinding

-2. Flame-Resistant Clothing: Wear long pants and shirts to shield your skin from burns caused by sparks and hot debris.
+3. Flame-resistant clothing: Wear long sleeves and pants that help shield your skin from hot debris.

 What Are the Best Safety Tips for Angle Grinding?